elastic/aws-lambda-apm-sample-app/README.md

 serverless deploy
 ```

-Copy the base URL of the API Gateway from the output in the console (`r7ckl4adme.execute-api.eu-central-1.amazonaws.com` in the following example):
+Copy the _authority_ part of the API Gateway's URL from the output in the console.
+Make sure _NOT_ to include `https://` and any path (`r7ckl4adme.execute-api.eu-central-1.amazonaws.com` in the following example):

 ```
 …